itk-dev/aapodwalk/README.md

 ### Map

-This project relies on a [Open Street Map](https://www.openstreetmap.org/), implemented with [React Leaflet](https://react-leaflet.js.org/).
+This project relies on a [OpenStreetMap](https://www.openstreetmap.org/), implemented with [React Leaflet](https://react-leaflet.js.org/).

 ## Development setup - running the app in docker